mzilly02/Marlin-Stealth-E3PRO/README.md

 5) Support for BLTouch for pin27 adapter & LINEAR_LEVELING.

-If you want to know exactly which modifications i've made: read "MODIFICHE_ender3Pro_MARLIN.txt".
+If you want to know exactly which modifications i've made: read "MODIFICHE_ender3Pro_MARLIN.txt" and see "MySetup.jpg".

 Please contribute if you have advices, thanks :)